stsquad/emacs-chromebooks/README.md

 --------------

 You will need:
-  * A chromebook running Chromebook running ChromeOS
+  * A Chromebook running ChromeOS
   * A crouton install [1] with emacs in it
   * The latest Edit with Emacs [2] from git
   * This package